How to navigate Fiumicino airport, Rome, in 2026

 It's fast food.
 It's mostly Italian (although there is a McDonald's if you really can't wait), but it's still fast food.
 So it's not great, it's expensive and it's usually crowded.

-Fiumicino airport: eating fast food.
+Passengers at Fiumicino airport eating fast food.

 Shopping is probably the best thing about Rome airport.